Camping is one of the most popular ways for people to enjoy the spectacular surroundings of the National Park and brings many visitors every year.

-Between March and September, anyone wishing to camp or stay overnight in a motorhome in these areas must book a permit or stay in a campsite.
+Between March and September, anyone wishing to camp in these areas must book a permit or stay in a campsite.
 There is no change to camping outside of these zones.

 The byelaws aim to improve the experience of those coming to camp in, and relieve pressures on, some of our most popular lochshore locations.

 We are also providing 300 camping spaces within the National Park through camping permit areas and informal campsites including a brand new campsite at Loch Chon.